Johnny Long (musician)

 Johnny Long (September 12, 1914 (disputed) - October 31, 1972) was an American violinist and bandleader, known as "The Man Who's Long on Music".

+Early life

-He was raised on a farm in Newell, North Carolina, currently a subdivision of Charlotte.
-He started practicing with the violin at the age of six, but injured two fingers on his left hand when he was bitten by a pig.
-He then learned to use his right hand to play the violin, and continued to do so until his death.
+Johnny Long was born on September 12, 1914 (although this is disputed by many sources) in Newell, North Carolina to Curtis W. Long and Connie Gardner Long.
+At the age of six, while living on his parent's farm, he started practicing the violin, but injured two fingers on his left hand when he was bitten by one of their pigs.
+He then learned to use his right hand to play the violin, which became his distinctive playing style.

-Music career
+Career

-As a freshman at Duke University, Long joined with ten other freshmen to create a school band named The Duke Collegians.
-He also joined Sigma Nu fraternity.
-During their second year, they were adopted as the official school band.
-The band stayed together throughout their school years and, upon graduation, renamed themselves The Johnny Long Orchestra, with Long as the bandleader.
-For a number of years they toured the country and were eventually signed on to Vocalion Records (owned by ARC) in 1937 for the release of Just Like That.
-They performed their first national radio broadcast in 1939 on The Fitch Summer Bandwagon Show, which boosted their national popularity.
-This resulted in the band being signed on by Decca Records.
-His orchestra earned the label "Miracle Band of the Year" thru a series of lengthy engagements at some of the top and locations in the country.
+As a freshman at Duke University, Long initially pursued studies in business administration but eventually changed to music as his career.
+During his studies at university, Long immersed himself in the college's music scene.
+Long eventually joined with ten other freshmen to create a school band named "The Duke Collegians".
+During their second year, they were adopted as the official school band, playing at campus dances, athletic events, and student gatherings which laid the groundwork for Long's future career as a bandleader.
+The band stayed together throughout college and, upon graduation, renamed themselves "The Johnny Long Orchestra", with Long as the bandleader.
+For a number of years they toured the country and were eventually signed on to Vocalion Records (owned by ARC) in 1937, releasing the single Just Like That.
+The band performed their first national radio broadcast in 1939 on The Fitch Summer Bandwagon Show, which became a huge success.
+This eventually led to Long's band getting signed to the Decca Records label.
+His orchestra earned the title "Miracle Band of the Year" through a series of lengthy engagements across the country.
+In 1940, Long released the hit single, "In a Shanty in Old Shanty Town", which was awarded a gold disc by the RIAA.
+The song quickly became the band's signature tune.

-His Johnny Long Orchestra accompanied Ella Fitzgerald on her Decca recording of "Confessin' That I Love You".
-He was chosen to play the President's Birthday Ball in Washington in 1942, and also that his has been the only record of "Back Up the Red, White and Blue with God," official song of the Treasury's War Bond Dept.
+Johnny Long accompanied singers such as Ella Fitzgerald on the song "(I'm Confessin') That I Love You".
+Long also performed "Back Up the Red, White and Blue with God," the official song of the Treasury's War Bond Department, at Franklin D. Roosevelt's birthday ball in Washington in 1941.

-Under management of Decca, Long released a hit single, "In a Shanty in Old Shanty Town", that resulted in over one million sales.
+Long released the hit single, "In a Shanty in Old Shanty Town".
 It was awarded a gold disc by the RIAA.
 This song quickly became the band's signature tune.
 This song, and numerous other hits, made the band one of the most successful big bands in the country during the 1940s.
 Other popular covers included "My Dreams Are Getting Better All the Time" and "Poor Butterfly".
-One of the high points of his career was playing Franklin D. Roosevelts Birthday Ball in April 1941.

-However, as the big band style diminished over the years, so did Long's ensemble.
-Long continued to lead the band, with various members, up until his death in 1972.
-The cause of death was melanoma.
-He is buried in the cemetery of King’s Church (formerly Newell Baptist Church) in Charlotte, North Carolina.
+As well as his career primarily as a conductor/bandleader, Long also starred in several motion pictures, mostly providing the orchestral accompaniment to songs such as Hit the Ice in 1943 and the 1941 short film Beauty and the Beach, where he performed five swing numbers such as "Kiss the Boys Goodbye" with vocals by Helen Young.